Physics-50/Module-2/docs/week1.md

 You should have received new Google Doc and Google Sheets notebooks through Google classroom.
 Please make use of the new notebooks for this module.

 In this module you will be studying a light interference effect called **diffraction**.
-By leveraging this phenomenon, you will use a ruler and your naked eye to measure the line spacing of a grating whose lines are about 0.002 mm apart.
-Diffraction as a tool for measuring small-scale periodic structure has applications from biology -- the famous Rosalind Franklin double-helix data -- to materials science and beyond.
+By leveraging this phenomenon, you will use a ruler and your naked eye to measure the line spacing of a grating, even though the lines are only about 0.002 mm apart!
+Diffraction as a tool for measuring small-scale periodic structure has applications from biology -- including the famous Rosalind Franklin double-helix data -- to materials science and many other fields.

 ## Background